 \section{Abstract}

-Given a finite group $G$, the {\it genus spetrum} ${\rm sp}(G)$ of $G$ is the set of integers $g\geq 0$ such that $G$ can acts faithfully on an orientable closed surface of genus $g$ by orientation-preserving homeomorphisms.
-In this paper, we propose a new approach to study ${\rm sp}(G)$ when $G$ is an abelian $p$-group with $p>2$, giving a structural description for ${\rm sp}(G)$ in terms of a function which can be computed in finitely many steps.
+Given a finite group $G$, the {\it genus spetrum} ${\rm sp}(G)$ of $G$ is the set of integers $g\geq 0$ such that $G$ can act faithfully on an orientable closed surface of genus $g$ by orientation-preserving homeomorphisms.
+The determination of ${\rm sp}(G)$ is a classical topic and has a long history, but progress is lacked.
+In this paper, when $G$ is an abelian $p$-group with $p>2$, we propose a new approach to ${\rm sp}(G)$, giving a structural description for ${\rm sp}(G)$ in terms of a function which can be computed in finitely many steps.

 {\bf Keywords}: genus spectrum; group action; surface; abelian $p$-group; Hurwitz problem. \\ {\bf MSC2020}: 05E18, 20K01